 Students will learn fundamental skills of skating, stick handling, passing and shooting.
-They will also be introduced to offensive and defensive strategy of play.
-Students must have their own skates and protective equipment, including helmet/mask, gloves, shin guards and elbow pads.
-(Spring, odd years)
+They will also be introduced to offensive and defensive strategies.
+Students must have their own skates.
+It is preferred that students bring their own protective equipment, including helmet/mask, gloves, shin guards and elbow pads.
+The department does have a limited supply.
+(Spring)